stjudecloud/docs/docs/guides/forms/how-to-fill-out-Extension.md

 In order to extend your DAA, you must fill out an Extension Addendum.
 The Extension Addendum will extend the previous agreement for an additional year.
 Please note that if you do not fill out an Extension Addendum, you will be expected to delete all copies of the data subject to the expiring agreement.

-Follow the steps below to ensure that you have acurately filled out all sections of the Extension Addendum.
+Follow the steps below to ensure that you have accurately filled out all sections of the Extension Addendum.

 1. **Page 1**
     * In the top section, enter the current date on which that the agreement is being filled out, your current institution, and the date on which you signed the expiring DAA or extension.